SandWithCheese/pddikti-scraper/README.md

 # pddikti-scraper
 This is a Python script that utilizes Selenium and Pandas libraries to scrape data from the website https://pddikti.kemdikbud.go.id.
-The script retrieves student information based on a given starting NIM (Nomor Induk Mahasiswa) and a specific faculty or department code.
+The script retrieves ITB student information based on a given starting NIM (Nomor Induk Mahasiswa) and a specific faculty or department code.

 ## Prerequisites
 + Python 3.x